-It is important that members of the CGCC community understand that the law does not just prohibit discrimination and harassment of employees by employers.
-The law also prohibits discrimination and harassment between members of the CGCC community more generally, for example, between an instructor and a student, between two students, or between a student and an applicant or campus guest.
+It is important that members of the CGCC community understand that CGCC does not just prohibit discrimination and harassment of employees by employers.
+CGCC also prohibits discrimination and harassment between members of the CGCC community more generally, for example, between an instructor and a student, between two students, or between a student and an applicant or campus guest.
 The policy applies to all CGCC programs and activities, including, but not limited to, discrimination in instruction, grading, and college employment.
-In addition, the law prohibits retaliation against an individual for opposing any conduct or practices forbidden under this policy, for bringing a complaint of discrimination or harassment, for assisting someone with such a complaint, for attempting to stop such discrimination or harassment, or for participating in any manner in an investigation or resolution of a complaint of discrimination or harassment.
+In addition, CGCC prohibits retaliation against an individual for opposing any conduct or practices forbidden under this policy, for bringing a complaint of discrimination or harassment, for assisting someone with such a complaint, for attempting to stop such discrimination or harassment, or for participating in any manner in an investigation or resolution of a complaint of discrimination or harassment.
 It is central to the values of CGCC that individuals who believe they may have been the target of unlawful discrimination or harassment feel free to report their concerns for appropriate investigation and response, without fear of retaliation or retribution.

-Conduct that occurs off campus may be subject to this policy, e.g. if off-campus harassment has continuing effects that create a hostile environment on campus.
-Allegations of off-campus sexual misconduct are of particular concern and should be brought to CGCC's attention.
+Conduct that occurs off campus may be subject to this policy, if off-campus harassment has continuing effects that create a hostile environment on campus or otherwise disrupts campus operations.
+CGCC encourages community members to report off-campus sexual misconduct.

-This policy shall not be construed or applied to restrict academic freedom at CGCC, nor shall it be construed to restrict constitutionally-protected freedom of expression.
+This policy shall not be construed or applied to restrict constitutionally protected freedom of speech or expression.